neoforged/Documentation/docs/resources/server/enchantments/index.md

 `ConditionalEffect` wraps this behavior, allowing one to simply call `ConditionalEffect#matches(LootContext context)` to determine if the effect should be allowed to run.

 Vanilla adds an additional helper method to further streamline the process of checking these conditions: `Enchantment#applyEffects()`.
-This method takes a `List<ConditionalEffect<T>>` evaluates the conditions, and runs a `Consumer<T>` on each `T` contained by a `ConditionalEffect` whose condition was met.
+This method takes a `List<ConditionalEffect<T>>`, evaluates the conditions, and runs a `Consumer<T>` on each `T` contained by a `ConditionalEffect` whose condition was met.
 Since many of Vanilla Enchantment Effect Components are defined as `List<ConditionalEffect<?>>`, these can be directly plugged into the helper method like so:
 ```java
 // `enchant` is an Enchantment instance.
 // `lootContext` is a LootContext instance.